David A. Marcus

-David Marcus (Mărcuș; born April 12, 1973) is an American entrepreneur.
+David Marcus (Mărcuș; born April 12, 1973) is a French-born American entrepreneur.
 He was the co-creator of Diem, a cryptocurrency project initiated by Facebook.
 He is the former president of PayPal and Vice President of Messaging Products at Facebook where he ran the Facebook Messenger unit from 2014 until 2018.
 In December 2017, Marcus was appointed to the Coinbase Board of Directors, from which he stepped down in 2018.
 In 2021, he stepped down from Facebook.
 As of May 2022 he is the co-founder and CEO of Lightspark, a cryptocurrency startup which works on bitcoin and the Lightning Network.

 Early life and education

 Marcus was born on April 12, 1973 in Paris, France to a Romanian father and Iranian mother.
 He grew up in Geneva, Switzerland.
 At the age of 8, he learned BASIC computer coding.
 Marcus attended the University of Geneva for one year before dropping out initially to support his family by working at a bank and later to pursue an entrepreneurial career.